dmitrysharkov/hexa-ruby/README.md

   def four(str, inp)
     str + ":f4[#{inp.join(',')}]"
   end

+  Call = Forward

-  seal Forward # at the moment of export we will check that all implementations are in place end
+  seal # at the moment of export we will check that all implementations are in place end

 class MyScopeAlternativeSyntax < Hexa::Scope